swcarpentry/shell-novice/episodes/02-filedir.md

 1. No: `.` stands for the current directory.
 2. No: `/` stands for the root directory.
-3. No: Amanda's home directory is `/Users/amanda`.
+3. No: Nelle's home directory is `/Users/nelle`.
 4. No: this command goes up two levels, i.e. ends in `/Users`.
-5. Yes: `~` stands for the user's home directory, in this case `/Users/amanda`.
+5. Yes: `~` stands for the user's home directory, in this case `/Users/nelle`.
 6. No: this command would navigate into a directory `home` in the current directory if it exists.
 7. Yes: unnecessarily complicated, but correct.